 In a modern cafe, or “cafeteria” as called in Greek, you may relish our cold coffee fixations.
 Frappe used to be the king of ice cubes here, but soon Greeks jumped to the new, better quality “freddos”: Freddo espresso and Freddo cappuccino.

 Greece is going through the “Good Coffee Revolution” right now.
-Many micro-roasters source their own specialty coffee from small-batch farms in Latin America, Africa and Asia, gaining numerous awards and worldwide recognition.
+Many micro-roasters source their own specialty coffee from small-batch farms in Latin America, Africa and Asia, gaining numerous awards and worldwide recognition and it’s a must for what to “eat and drink in Athens”.

 Our pick for the day is Minu cafe, a small urban jungle in the middle of the city, full of bright green plants and excellent design items.
 No mood for coffee?
 Try one of their marvellous teas or juices.